 If you want a special class, check out our information on retreats and workshops.

 With each class, you'll get a cookbook that Mike wrote for the class.
 Each cookbook comes with Our Limited Lifetime Subscription of free updates.
-When we re-offer the class with new recipes, you'll get the new recipes in email intray.
+When we re-offer the class with new recipes, you'll get the new recipes in your email intray.

 With that out of the way, here's a list of our classes.